1. Introduction to Asset Class

 a.
 Fixed Income

-As the most popular among Indians, fixed income asset class is one of the most trusted and oldest form of investments.
-Fixed deposits and public provident funds (PPF) are two examples for this.
+As the most popular among Indians, fixed income asset class is one of the most trusted and oldest forms of investments.
+Fixed deposits and public provident funds (PPF) are two examples of this.
 But is this an investment though?
 You are just letting the bank borrow from you under conditions of capital protection, returns in the form of pre-agreed returns and liquidity.

 With zero risks attached to fixed income asset classes, you will not lose the money you invest.
 And you earn steady returns as promised at the time of investing.
 You may get 7%-8% returns on Fixed Income schemes, but they are not inflation-beating returns.
 Subject to STCG or LTCG as per the tenure, fixed income schemes only offer security and not wealth-growth.